I have been working on this software since 1995 when my wife

 - On the Use of Matrix Language:

-programming.
 Note, CMAT almost always knows when a matrix is symmetric and takes

 advantage of this.
 Also, identity matrices are stored as diagonal matrices.